 How to cite this article:

-R Rajaraman, R Sundarrajan, B Sathyanaryanan and P Raghu.
+R Rajaraman, R Sundarrajan, B Sathyanaryanan, P Raghu.
 Effect of nozzle hole geometry on diesel engine using diesel and biodiesel fuel.
-International Journal of Advanced Academic Studies.
-2019; 1(1): 07-12.
+Int J Adv Acad Stud 2019;1(1):07-12.